 I know.
 I can’t believe I have to spell this one out, either.

-This rule appears at the top of every Parenting 101 syllabus.
+This rule for parenting the modern teen appears at the top of every Parenting 101 syllabus.
 It’s a rule so worthy of a collective “Duh,” that many of us skipped right over it in favor of more advanced lessons on time out duration and guilt-tripping tweens into unloading the dishwasher.